gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/actobotics.rst

 Verdict
 -------

-Actobotics is a solid choice for new teams, offering a reliable base kit with many options to expand upon.
+Prior to being discontinued, Actobotics was a solid choice for new teams, offering a reliable base kit with many options to expand upon.
+Because it is no longer being produced we recommend teams consider other kits instead.

 Kit of Parts
 ------------